 - I've uploaded my clearances online.
 When will I receive my Volunteer ID Card?
 Please allow 7 to 10 days for your online application to be processed.
 You should receive your card within 2 weeks.

 I’ve lived in Pennsylvania over 10 years and completed the Volunteer Affidavit; can I just upload the form to the Volunteer application?
 No. Because the Volunteer Affidavit must be notarized, we are required to keep the original document on file in our office.
 You may drop it off or mail it to the address shown above.
 If you haven’t yet had the Affidavit notarized, you may stop by the HR office between the hours of 8:15 am and 4:00 pm (except 12:30 pm– 1:30 pm).
 No appointment is necessary and there is no fee for this service, just be sure to bring photo ID with you.

 My question isn’t answered here!
 Call Florence at 267-893-2086 and she will be able to answer your questions about volunteering in CBSD.Click HERE to watch a short video about the online Volunteer application.
-Please note, our website has been updated since this video was created so screen shots may not match current site pages.SafeSchools Training: Volunteers are Mandatory Reporters and the state of Pennsylvania requires school districts to OFFER SafeSchools training regarding child abuse.
+Please note, our website has been updated since this video was created and screen shots may not match current site pages.SafeSchools Training: Volunteers are Mandatory Reporters and the state of Pennsylvania requires school districts to OFFER SafeSchools training regarding child abuse.
 Once the required volunteer paperwork has been submitted and approved, you will receive additional information about accessing the online SafeSchools training.
 You are not required to complete this training, but we are providing informational links here for your convenience.